ivancheroleg/Text-de-toxification-PMLDL-IU/README.md

 ├── README.md # The top-level README
 │
 ├── data
-│   ├── external # Data from third party sources
 │   ├── interim  # Intermediate data that has been transformed.
-│   └── raw      # The original, immutable data
+│   └── raw      # The original, immutable data.
 │
-├── models       # Trained and serialized models, final checkpoints │
 ├── notebooks    #  Jupyter notebooks.
-Naming convention is a number (for ordering), │                   and a short delimited description, e.g.
-│                   "1.0-initial-data-exporation.ipynb"
 │
-├── references   # Data dictionaries, manuals, and all other explanatory materials.
+├── references
 │
-├── reports      # Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports
 │   └── figures  # Generated graphics and figures to be used in reporting │
-├── requirements.txt # The requirements file for reproducing the analysis environment, e.g.
-│                      generated with pip freeze › requirements. txt' └── src                 # Source code for use in this assignment
+├── requirements.txt # The requirements file for reproducing the analysis environment └── src                 # Source code for use in this
     │
+    ├── data
+    │   ├── download_data.py
-    ├── data            # Scripts to download or generate data │   └── make_dataset.py
+    │   └── make_dataset.py
     │
-    ├── models          # Scripts to train models and then use trained models to make predictions │   ├── predict_model.py
+    └── models          # Scripts to train models and then use trained models to make predictions ├── predict_model.py
-    │   └── train_model.py
+        └── train_model.py
-    │
-    └── visualization   # Scripts to create exploratory and results oriented visualizations └── visualize.py
 ```